 There is a lot of variability when it comes to executive coaching.
 Sometimes it succeeds wildly.
 Other times it doesn’t seem to work at all.
 There’s a reason why some executive coaching works better.
-And that applies in Cincinnati, Ohio, Kentucky, and all over America.
+And that applies in Cincinnati, Ohio, Kentucky, Jacksonville, Florida and all over America.

 At its core, executive coaching is a tool to help businesspeople become the best they can be.
 It typically combines an outside business consultant—the executive coach—with a willing participant.
 The coach assesses the situation and the person.
 Then, in a series of face-to-face meetings (or via Zoom), information is shared.
 New topics are discussed.
 Progress is monitored.
 And personal development takes place.